BrandonJohnGrenier/pattern-microstructure/README.md

 # Validation using the ValidationService

-Clients trigger validation events by invoking the *ValidationService* validate() method on the object to validate.

-The validate() method returns typed *Result* objects, which contain the final (and immutable) state of a validation event.
-Since all ValidationService methods delegate validation execution to the configured BeanValidation [Validator](http://docs.jboss.org/hibernate/beanvalidation/spec/1.0/api/javax/validation/Validator.html), you can use [JSR-303 BeanValidation](http://beanvalidation.org/1.0/) annotations to annotate your model.
+Use the *ValidationService* validate() method to perform validation against your [BeanValidation](http://beanvalidation.org/1.0/) annotated models.
+The validate() method returns a typed *Result* object, which contain the final (and immutable) state of a validation event.

 ```java